-• In selecting among eligible students for FSEOG awards in each award year, an institution shall select those students with the lowest expected family contributions who will also receive Federal Pell Grants in that year.
-Therefore, FSEOG awards will initially be made only to those students that meet the published priority deadlines and have an expected family contribution (EFC) on the Free Application for Federal Student Aid (FAFSA) of zero and are receiving a Federal Pell Grant.
+• In selecting among eligible students for FSEOG awards in each award year, an institution shall select those students with exceptional need who will also receive Federal Pell Grants in that year.
+Therefore, FSEOG awards will initially be made only to those students that meet the published priority deadlines and have a negative Student Aid Index (SAI) on the Free Application for Federal Student Aid (FAFSA) and are receiving a Federal Pell Grant.
 This applies to all students, regardless of program, dependency status, and enrollment status.

-If Massasoit has FSEOG funds remaining after giving FSEOG awards to this first selection group, the institution shall award the remaining FSEOG funds to students with a 0 EFC that did not meet published priority deadlines.
-It is unlikely that limited FSEOG funding will remain after this group is awarded.
-However, if funding is available, priority will then be given to students with the lowest EFCs that are also receiving a Federal Pell Grant without respect to the priority deadlines.
+If Massasoit has FSEOG funds remaining after giving FSEOG awards to this first selection group, the institution shall award the remaining FSEOG funds to students with a negative SAI that did not meet published priority deadlines.
+If funding is remains available, priority will then be given to students with the lowest SAIs that are also receiving a Federal Pell Grant without respect to the priority deadlines.